Minister of Foreign Affairs (Norway)

 The Minister of Foreign Affairs (Utenriksministeren, Utanriksministeren) is a councilor of state and chief of the Norway's Ministry of Foreign Affairs.
-Since 14 October 2021, the position has been held by Anniken Huitfeldt of the Labour Party.
+Since 16 October 2023, the position has been held by Espen Barth Eide of the Labour Party.

 The Ministry of Foreign Affairs, based at Victoria Terrasse, Oslo, is responsible for Norway's relation with foreign countries, including diplomacy and diplomatic missions, trade, foreign aid and cooperation with international organisations.
 Except during the four in which a Deputy of the Prime Minister of Norway was appointed, the Minister of Foreign Affairs ranks second in the cabinet after the Prime Minister and is his deputy.

 History

 The position was created on 7 June 1905, the day Norway declared independence from Sweden, with the Liberal Party's Jørgen Løvland as the inaugural.
 Forty people from five parties have held the position, all men excepting the current officeholder.
 From 1983 to 2013 the Minister of International Development, which was responsible for issues related to foreign aid, was attached to the Ministry of Foreign Affairs.